JakParkinson/Harmonic-Tidal-Fit/README.md

 # Harmonic-Tidal-Fit

-To see code and such see ipnyb,
+To see code worked through jupyter notebook see project.ipynb

 It is also exported to pdf at project.pdf